srijs/rust-crc32fast/README.md

 Even though neither fuzzing not sanitization has revealed any safety bugs yet, please don't hesitate to file an issue if you run into any crashes or other unexpected behaviour.

+## `no_std`

+This library supports being built without the Rust `std` library.
+The optimized `x86` implementation will be unavailable since it requires OS support.
+To build the crate in a `no_std` context, disable the default `std` feature.

 ## License

 This project is licensed under either of